daimahou/documentation/docs/abilities/ability-asset/index.md

 1. When the ability is triggered, the **Requirement system** determines if the ability can be executed.

-1. The **Targeting system** triggers the input and, determine the location the ability will activate from.
+1. The **Targeting system** triggers the input and determines the location the ability will activate from.

 1. The **Requirement system** determines if the ability can be activated and activation costs are paid.

 1. The **Activation system** decides how the ability will play out.
 Typically an animation is played using the Reactive Gesture system.
 Then, the animation sends a signal back to complete the activation.

-1. The **Targeting system** works together with the Filter system to determines the valid target(s).
+1. The **Targeting system** works together with the Filter system to determine the valid target(s).

 1. Finally, the **Effect system** applies the effects on the valid targets.